 var myServiceClass = new acme.services.MyServiceClass();

 You also can register a "lazy" dependency where the class implementation is created when first resolved.
 The registered class is required and loaded by Dojo if needed.

-When it comes to resolving dependencies, you need to know the key with which it is registered, then call resolve.
+When resolving dependencies, you must know the key with which it is registered, then call resolve.

 var service = dependency.resolve("MyServiceClass");